2018 Commonwealth Games: Sports

 The approved sports included the 10 core sports: athletics, badminton, boxing, hockey, lawn bowls, netball (for women), rugby sevens, squash, swimming and weightlifting.
-Integrated disabled competitions were also scheduled for the Games in six sports: swimming, athletics, cycling, table tennis, powerlifting and lawn bowls.
-Along with these events for the first time EAD events in triathlon were held, with the medals added to the final tally for each nation.
+Integrated disabled competitions were also scheduled for the Games in seven sports: swimming, athletics, cycling, table tennis, powerlifting and lawn bowls, and for the first time, triathlon.
 A record 38 para events were contested at these games.
 On 8 March 2016, beach volleyball was announced as the 18th sport.

 The program was broadly similar to that of the 2014 Commonwealth Games, with the major changes being the dropping of judo, the reintroduction of basketball, the debut of women's rugby sevens and beach volleyball.

 On 7 October 2016, it was announced seven new events for women were added to the sport program, meaning there are an equal number of events for men and women.
-This marks the first time in history that a major multi-sport event has equality in terms of events.
+This marked the first time in history that a major multi-sport event had equality in terms of events.
 In total 275 events in 18 sports are being contested.